SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Setup has been completely rewritten so that installing Exchange 2016 and making sure you've got the latest product rollups and security fixes is easier than ever.
 Here are some of the improvements we've made:

-- **Improved readiness checks** Readiness checks make sure that your computer and your organization are ready for Exchange 2016.
+- **Improved readiness checks**: Readiness checks make sure that your computer and your organization are ready for Exchange 2016.
 After you've provided the necessary information about your installation to Setup, the readiness checks are run before installation begins.
 The new readiness check engine now runs through all checks before reporting back to you on what actions need to be performed before Setup can continue, and it does so faster than ever.
 As with previous versions of Exchange, you can tell Setup to install the Windows features that are required by Setup so you don't have to install them manually.

-- **Simplified and modern wizard** We've removed all the steps in the Setup wizard that aren't absolutely required for you to install Exchange.
+- **Simplified and modern wizard**: We've removed all the steps in the Setup wizard that aren't absolutely required for you to install Exchange.
 What's left is an easy-to-follow wizard that takes you through the installation process one step at a time.

 For more information, see [Planning and deployment](../plan-and-deploy/plan-and-deploy.md).